 According to a recent assessment based on a data extract provided by geographic information system (GIS), roughly 1,000 fuses have not yet been replaced with CAL FIRE-approved fuses in the HFTD.
-Therefore, the target was increased to ensure all expulsion fuses in the HFTD are replaced with CAL FIRE-approved fuses (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.4.4. for details on the Expulsion Fuse Replacement Program).
+Therefore, the target was increased to ensure all expulsion fuses in the HFTD are replaced with CAL FIRE-approved fuses.